tarunbeerelli/RLEF-code/RESULTS.md

 - **The paired tests are the stronger evidence where they apply**, because pairing removes between-problem difficulty variance.
 Where paired and unpaired disagree, the paired result is the one to trust.
-- **All runs are single-seed except A4**, which has two; §2 quantifies what that costs.
+- **All runs are single-seed except A4**, which has two; §2 quantifies what that gains.
 - **The hard tiers are out of scope** (§2) and, at 1–5 problems out of 213, underpowered regardless.

 ---